 - Individuals seeking to enter a new industry sector.

 Assistant Accountant, Finance and Accounts Manager or Office Manager, Senior Financial Officers, Account Payable and Receivable Manager.

-Students who complete this course may pursue higher level qualifications within and/or across accounting and finance sector including Bachelor of Accounting or range of other qualifications.
+Students who complete this course may pursue higher level qualifications within and/or across the accounting and finance sector including Bachelor of Accounting or a range of other qualifications.

-The FNS60217-Advanced Diploma of Accounting requires successful completion of three (3) core unit and eleven (11) elective units.
-Elective units for this qualification have been chosen by the Western Sydney College to ensure that the students achieve a broad range of skills and knowledge in business sectors.
+The FNS60217-Advanced Diploma of Accounting requires the completion of three (3) core units and eleven (11) elective units.
+Elective units for this qualification have been chosen by Western Sydney College to ensure that the students achieve a broad range of skills and knowledge in business sectors.

 |Unit Code||Unit Name|